slavakurilyak/agentx/README.md

 # AgentX

-AgentX is a LangChain-powered agent that delegates tasks well.
-AgentX accomplishes this by communicating in parallel with Auto-GPT, babyagi, HuggingFace, and other AI agents to complete complex tasks.
+AgentX is a LangChain-powered agent that delegates tasks to multiple AI agents to efficiently handle complex tasks.
+It uses LangChain to communicate in parallel with Auto-GPT, babyagi, HuggingFace, and other AI agents to complete tasks.

-## Proposed Architecture
+## Overview

-1. A user interacts with AgentX, requesting assistance with a task.
+AgentX is a powerful tool that can help you handle complex tasks efficiently.
+By delegating tasks to multiple AI agents, AgentX can help you get more done in less time.

+## How does AgentX work?

+1. User requests assistance from AgentX.
-2. AgentX processes the request and retrieves the necessary tools to help with the task.
+2. AgentX retrieves necessary tools.
-3. AgentX selects the relevant tools from the available options: Auto-GPT, babyagi, HuggingFace, and other AI agents.
+3. AgentX selects relevant tools.
-4. Each selected tool is then used to complete the task:
-    -   Auto-GPT completes the task using its capabilities.
-    -   babyagi completes the task using its capabilities.
-    -   HuggingFace completes the task using its capabilities.
-    -   Other AI agent completes the task using its capabilities.
-5. The results from each tool are combined into a coherent and comprehensive output.
-6. AgentX receives the combined results and processes them to provide the best response.
+4. Selected tools complete the task and their results are combined.
-7. Finally, AgentX presents the response to the user.
+5. AgentX processes the combined results and presents the response to the user.

+This user-AgentX interaction can be visualized as:

 ```mermaid
 graph TB